M&M Pretzel Kisses

 (Or maybe you’re only into rich, decadent, chocolatey adult desserts for Valentine’s Day, in which case I direct you to the following: no bake nutella pie, chocolate fudge bundt cake, chocolate brownie pie, chocolate hazelnut cake, chocolate buttermilk pie, flourless chocolate ganache cake.)

+First up, low and slow is the way to go when it comes to melting chocolate!
 I had the best results by far when I used an insulated cookie sheet lined with a baking mat, baking at 200 °F for 5 minutes.
+(No insulated cookie sheet?
+No problem – just keep a close eye on your melting kisses!)
 The chocolate melted perfectly and pushing an m&m into the kiss was nice and smooth.

 Higher temperatures left the kisses more likely to crack.
 Lower temperatures took a really long time.
 A non-insulated pan also lead to more cracks in the chocolate, whether I did them at lower or higher temperatures.